Ricky Moorhouse

 You can find me elsewhere on the web- github- bluesky- instagram- mastodon- threads- linkedin

-In this example I'm deploying my APIs to the 6 current regions of the API Connect Multi-tenant SaaS service on AWS.
-At the time of writing these are N. Virginia, Frankfurt, London, Sydney, and Mumbai.
-I will use N. Virginia as the initial source location.
+In this guide, I'll walk through deploying APIs to the 6 current regions of the API Connect Multi-tenant SaaS service on AWS.
+At the time of writing, these regions are:

 API Connect Global Deployment